 The world is changing - in business and beyond.
 Management skills sound like they may only be useful for executives and CEOs, but in fact, they have turned out to be far more fundamental and universally useful than classical narratives promise.
 Beyond that, management skills are expected in the world of work.
 How can professionals live up to these shifting dynamics, without the time or money needed to pursue an MBA?
 Amidst the many online offers and bogus advice given on the Internet, there is little that can be trusted.
-This blogpost explains why we at CQ Net – Management skills for everyone! do what we do, and why it matters in the world today.
+This blogpost explains why we at CQ Net – Management skills at work! do what we do, and why it matters in the world today.
 We seek to make university-level management skills available and affordable to everyone.
 Why?
 Because they matter, because you matter, and because the paradigm of management and work is changing and we must change with it.

 Although it might seem counterintuitive, management skills are highly transferable and are relevant for all professionals.
 As transferable skills, they can be considered a set of fundamental tools and “life skills” that help navigate through the world of work and beyond.
 To name some examples, managing time, holding presentations, communicating with others, setting goals for a team, conflict management are all considered fundamental management skills.
 Yearly, platforms like LinkedIn publish the most in-demand skills.
 Not too long ago, we distilled the top 10 management skills for you.

 Management skills are required of everybody

 You will notice that the above-mentioned skills sound rather general.
 You may even think to yourself: wait, I do this every day at work and I am not a manager!
 You are correct – management skills are fundamental skills that refer to the way you organize tasks, processes, people, outcomes.
 Essentially, a manager is nothing else than an administrator who is responsible for overseeing and ensuring that certain things happen.